LLB (Bachelor of Legislative Law) Courses, Admissions, Eligibility, Syllabus, Career

 Some individuals again become social activists and fight for the legal rights of marginal sections of society.
 The role can be unglamorous and require a lot of sacrifices and standing up to powerful people, but the job satisfaction can be immense.

-Frequently Asked Question (FAQs) - LLB (Bachelor of Legislative Law) - Courses, Admissions, Eligibility, Exams
+Frequently Asked Question (FAQs) - LLB (Bachelor of Legislative Law) Courses, Admissions, Eligibility, Syllabus, Career

 Question: What is the eligibility criteria to study LLB degree in India?